sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 > From the graph we see that the group has the `Generic All` privilege over the `dc.support.htb` object

 ---
+> [!IMPORTANT]

-`Note`: `Generic All` - This is full control over the object including password reset.
+`Generic All` - This is full control over the object including password reset.
 Our potential vector for `Privilege Escalation`.

 ---